 Your guests will never guess this mixed berry pie is low carb and free of added sugars!
 This keto pie has a super fruity berry filling and and a crispy fathead lattice top.

 There’s nothing like a good berry pie, no matter what the weather looks like outside!
-I always have frozen berries at home – blueberries, raspberries and blackberries.
-I like to use them in my granola for breakfast and of course they are invaluable for muffins!
+I always have frozen berries at home - blueberries, raspberries and blackberries.
+I like to use them in my keto granola recipe for breakfast and of course they are invaluable for blueberry coconut flour muffins!

 You could make a full pie crust top if you prefer, but I think the lattice weave makes it look super pretty.
 If you go for the full pie crust top make sure you pierce two tiny air holes in the top with a sharp knife to let the steam release.

 This Keto Skinny Berry Pie has all the taste and comfort of a good berry pie but I'm calling it my cheats skinny version because it doesn’t have a base.
 I was after a dessert that's satisfying yet not incredibly heavy and filling.
 I guess you could say it’s a cross between a crumble and a pie.
 A crumble base and a sugar free lattice pie top.